Updated on September 15, 2023

 You add the cleaner undiluted to a garden sprayer and saturate all the surfaces for 5 – 10 minutes.
 Start with the railings and then work your way down.

-Below you can see both sides of the deck before cleaning.
+Below, you can see both sides of the deck before cleaning.

-I have no idea what was spilled on our deck to leave this big stain you can see in the top picture below, but I wanted to see how well the cleaner would work on it without any scrubbing.
-It does look better but would probably require stripper or a lot of scrubbing to get this spot up.
-Since our stain color is fairly dark, I did not do any additional scrubbing to this spot.
+I have no idea what spilled on our deck to leave this big stain in the top picture below, but I wanted to see how well the cleaner would work on it without any scrubbing.

 Depending on the stain you choose, you may be able to use it on damp wood.
 Other stains require that you use them on completely dry wood.
-Be sure to check the label on your stain before beginning to stain.
-Tomorrow I will be sharing about a tool that makes painting all the railings so much easier and faster.

 You may also like: